peter88213/nvhelp-en/source/import_menu.rst

-With the **Import** main menu entry, you can open a pop-up window with a list containing previously exported ODF documents that can be re-imported, thus updating the current project.
+With the **Import** main menu entry, you can open a pop-up window with a list containing previously exported ODF documents that can be reimported, thus updating the current project.

 .. figure:: _images/import_menu01.png